Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Statistical framework and estimation procedure

-In this section we introduce the nonparametric regression model on the sphere with spatially varying noise and describe its representation in the needlet domain.
-We then outline the estimation strategy for both the mean and variance functions, emphasizing the role of needlet coefficients in capturing local and multiscale structure, as well as the implications of heteroskedasticity for adaptive procedures.
+In this section, we formalize the nonparametric regression model on the $d$-dimensional unit sphere under spatially varying, heteroskedastic noise conditions, and characterize its structure within the needlet domain.
+We then introduce our multi-stage estimation strategy designed to recover both the unknown conditional mean and variance functions.
+Our presentation highlights how the localized multiresolution architecture of needlets captures spatial variations across different scales, and details the de-biasing protocol required to circumvent non-trivial bias propagation under unknown directional design distributions and heteroskedastic errors.